 Francesca Samsel was trained as an artist and is now a Research Scientist at TACC (Texas Advanced Computing Center) University of Texas at Austin.
 She works with visualization teams and climate scientists drawing on her artistic training to develop strategies and tools that assist scientists in extracting more knowledge from their data.
 Francesca holds an M.F.A. from the University of Washington and a B.F.A. from California College of Art.

-Ashley Barker is the Group Leader for the User Assistance and Outreach (UAO) team at the Oak Ridge Leadership Computing Facility (OLCF) located at Oak Ridge National Lab (ORNL).
-UAO is responsible for facilitating access to OLCF resources, providing training, documentation, and technical support to users, collecting and reporting on user facility data, and acquainting the public with the work conducted at the OLCF through scientific highlights.
+Ashley Barker is the Section Head for Operations at the Oak Ridge Leadership Computing Facility (OLCF) located at Oak Ridge National Lab (ORNL).
+The Operations Section is responsible for facilitating access to OLCF resources, providing training, documentation, and technical support to users, collecting and reporting on user facility data, and acquainting the public with the work conducted at the OLCF through scientific highlights.
 The OLCF supports more than 1,200 users and 250 projects annually from a wide spectrum of science domains.
 Ashley served as the National Climate Research Center (NCRC) Project Director from 2014-2016.
 The NCRC project represents a partnership between NOAA and DOE and through this partnership, the NCRC team has delivered multiple computer systems to NOAA, allowing the agency to advance its climate modeling and improve our understanding of climate variability and change.
 Ashley is also currently involved in the Exascale Computing Project (ECP) as the Control Account Manager (CAM) for training and productivity.